Telling stories about places

-I'm an assistant professor of professional practice at Rutgers University's School of Communication and Information, and have also taught at Columbia University, New York University and Central Connecticut State University.
+I'm an associate professor of professional practice at Rutgers University's School of Communication and Information, and have also taught at Columbia University, New York University and Central Connecticut State University.

-I specialize in writing about international affairs, and am the founding editor of Big World Magazine, a digital magazine that showcases narrative and multimedia storytelling about places.
+I specialize in telling stories about places, and from 2009 through 2015 edited and published Big World Magazine, a digital magazine that showcased narrative and multimedia storytelling.

 My stories have appeared in The Huffington Post, Anthropology Now, Institutional Investor, Islands and Working Woman magazines, and in the San Francisco Chronicle, Newsday, the Miami Herald and Worldpress.